When to stop swaddling baby: Transition out of swaddle

 Prepare for a transition period.
 It may (or may not!) have an impact on sleep.
 Persevere through this time as your baby learns new settling methods.

 You may want to consider a transitional product such as the Magic Merlin Sleepsuit and Zipadee-Zip, for example.
 Many sleep sacks provide a similar sense of security and coziness.
+Think of it like a swaddle blanket!

 The American Academy of Pediatrics (AAP) does not recommend weighted swaddles and other weighted items.
 If you use one of these products then transition to a non-weighted swaddle or to being swaddle free.